shapeforge/icesl-infillers/README.md

 vec4 cellular( vec3 world )
 ```

-This takes as input a 3d point (in millimeters) using world space coordinates (coordinates from the 3D scene).
-The return value is a color (RGBA) for each cell.
-Again the color itself does not matter, what matters is that a frontier between two colors will produce a print path.
+This takes as input a 3d point in world space coordinates (coordinates from the 3D scene in millimeters).
+The return value is a color (RGBA).
+Again the color itself does not matter, what matters is that a boundaries between two colors will produce a print path.
 You do not have to worry about resolution, this is dealt with by IceSL.
 Simply keep in mind the coordinates are in millimeters.

 The shader can optionally specify a number of passes:
 ```glsl